Day, Michael

 Syllabus

-(Career Action Lab) Instructor: Mr. Michael Day
+Instructor: Mr. Michael Day E-mail: michael.day@dvusd.org

 Class Objectives: Desert Sky’s Woodworking and Building Skills Action Lab provides a safe, enjoyable, and productive learning experience.
-As your student participates in this course, he or she will learn proper use of measuring devices, designing, and drafting.
+As students participate in this course, they will learn proper use of measuring devices, designing, and drafting.
 They will learn how to safely operate and use stationary machines, hand tools, and portable power tools.
 They will also have the opportunity to design and build their own projects.
 In order to do this they must select the project, figure the board footage and price of their project, and put in writing the construction steps.
-Wood for their projects can be purchased from the school or brought in from home by the student.
-Free materials are also available for those in need.

-Behavior Expectations:
+Expectations:

 Work safely and cooperatively with others.